-At Pulaski, we often use the word “heartlands” to evoke the places with which we are concerned.
+At The Pulaski Institution, we often use the word “heartlands” to evoke the places with which we are concerned.
 In describing them, we allude a range of features that likely span many different categories of place in people’s minds.
 We talk about farmlands, from the Mississippi Delta and Great Plains to rural Australia.
 We also talk about post-industrial landscapes, such as the Rust Belt, and the North of England.
 Our formulation includes small towns and cities; places in the geographical middle (see: Kansas), and those that are very much not (Upstate New York).
 So this is a guide to how we at Pulaski think about heartland places and what we mean when we say we want to try to bring the local and global together.

 What I’m putting forward here is a guiding principle of Pulaski: the heartland can be anywhere.
 What matters is that it’s a place where the place matters.
 The heartland is where the thick linkages of globalization—the agglomerations of activities and cultural institutions that build up in cities like New York, London, and Milan—thin out.
 And it is where the politics of place have often become isolationist, populist, and, in many cases, tinged with nativism and illiberalism.
 Perhaps rural Maine doesn’t immediately appear in your mind?
 It should.
 Perhaps your image of these places doesn’t include the English Midlands, the often-overlooked communities of Northern Ireland, Australia’s regional hubs, Canada’s prairie and Atlantic provinces, and cities like Marseille in France or Dresden in Germany.
 It should.